Good and Bad Passwords How-To

 point number between 1.00 and 9.99999...
 Because there is no need for precision

-in my numbers I limit them to three "significant figures."
-If 9.99999 stoped
+in my numbers, I limit them to three "significant figures."
+If 9.99999 stopped

 with 6 digits that would be 6 significant figures.
 Sometimes more significant